A random variable related to the Hurwitz zeta-function with algebraic parameter: Introduction

 \subsection{Acknowledgment}

-The author would like to thank Hidehiko Mishou for helpful comments on the method of Cassels \cite{Cassels1961}, and Takashi Nakamura for discussion about the paper \cite{LaurincikasSteuding2005}.
-The work of this paper was supported by Grant-in-Aid for JSPS Fellows (Grant Number 21J00529).
+The author would like to thank Hidehiko Mishou for helpful comments on the method of Cassels \cite{Cassels1961} and Takashi Nakamura for discussion about the paper \cite{LaurincikasSteuding2005}.
+He is also grateful to the referee for many valuable suggestions and comments.
+The work of this paper was supported by JSPS Grant-in-Aid for Early-Career Scientists (Grant Number 24K16906).